 Does the Membership fee go toward my food purchase?

 There are two aspects of Provisions: buying the food and getting the food.
 Because as much as 80% of the price of a food item goes directly to its producer, GWC Provisions' margins do not allow for discounts.
-Therefore, Membership mostly has to do with delivery.
+Therefore, Membership mostly has to do with delivery (and extra treats!).

 Why is there an order minimum and delivery/shipping fee?

-We are not Am*z*n or Az*re Stand*rd (a multi-million-dollar company, did you know?), and we refuse to ask our farmers/ranchers/makers to subsidize big discounts.
+We are not Am*z*n or Az*re Stand*rd (a $93 million company, did you know?), and we refuse to ask our farmers/ranchers/makers to subsidize big discounts.
 Thank you for supporting rural small businesses!